radar/ryanbigg.com/_posts/2014-10-05-ubuntu-ruby-ruby-install-chruby-and-you.markdown

 ruby-{{page.ruby_version}}
 ```

 This file tells `chruby` which Ruby we want to use by default.
-To change the ruby version that we're using, we can run `chruby ruby-{{page.ruby_version}}` for example -- assuming that we have Ruby 2.4.0 installed first!
+To change the ruby version that we're using, we can run `chruby ruby-{{page.ruby_version}}` for example -- assuming that we have Ruby {{page.ruby_version}} installed first!

 Did this work?
 Let's find out by running `ruby -v`: